 1. Deal with the rejection

-You have the right to react: scream, cry, vent your frustration.
+You have the right to react: scream, cry, and vent your frustration.
 Just remember it is best to do it in private.
-Don’t take it out on the recruiter, or you will surely regret it in future.
+Don’t take it out on the recruiter, or you will surely regret it in the future.
 Take some time to absorb the news.
 Remember that the fact that someone else was selected doesn’t mean you weren’t good enough.

 Have you responded to other job offers and maybe scheduled some interviews?
 Don’t let any opportunities pass you by, focus on those.

 2. Thank the recruiter for their time

 An email, a letter, a phone call…however you do it, thank the recruiter for keeping you informed of your progress during the recruitment process.
 Show them you’re grateful for the time they’ve given you.
 This shows your maturity and you’ll be able to stay on good terms with them.